huilinghe19/Epics_Practices/README.md

    mv function can be also got by motor.move(val=int(position)).
 Some Paramerters can be also got and set by motor.get_position(), motor.set_position()...

 # Permissions
 Once the file comes from another computer with the scp method, then there will be a problem to change it or use it under oil@dide17.
 Because the permissions for the file need to be reconsidered.
-Sardana needs the oil permissions.
+Sardana needs the original huiling permissions.

+On the same computer dide17, if the user is not original huiling, then Sardana can not be used.
+The error message is:

+"pkg_resources.DistributionNotFound: The 'PyTango>=9.2.5' distribution was not found and is required by sardana"